Passwords: Making Better Passwords

 The University requires every holder of a Network ID to compose a unique network password for that ID according to standards set by Information Technology (see Computer and Network Responsible Use Policy).
 The current IT standards for password composition (August 2009) are that every password meets the following complexity criteria as to length, characters, and source.

-If your Pepperdine third party web application allows login, but does not participate in Pepperdine CAS/SSO login, you or your vendor should configure password technical requirements to match those detailed above in "Password Requirements for your Network ID".
-Also, direct your clients/student/colleagues using that web app to "Avoid using your Pepperdine NetworkID password/passphrase or anything similar to it on this site," as they engage the password creation step in your 3rd party web app.
+If your Pepperdine third-party web application allows login, but does not participate in Pepperdine CAS/SSO login, you or your vendor should configure password technical requirements to match those detailed above in "Password Requirements for your Network ID".
+Also, direct your clients/students/colleagues using that web app to "Avoid using your Pepperdine NetworkID password/passphrase or anything similar to it on this site," as they engage the password creation step in your third-party web app.
 If you have any questions about this, please call the Information Security Office and speak to a security operations anlalyst.

 Passphrase for your PGP encrypted disks